SpaceVim/SpaceVim/docs/quick-start-guide.md

 ### Windows

-The easiest way is to download [install.cmd](../install.cmd) and run it as administrator, or install SpaceVim manually.
+The easiest way is to download and run [install.ps1](../install.ps1).
+The script installs or updates SpaceVim for Vim and Neovim (if it exists).

 ## Run in docker